 Classic Shell for Windows

 If you have upgraded from Windows 7 to Windows 10 and missing the good old Start menu, you’ll be happy to know that you can get the familiar Windows 7 Start menu in Windows 10 as well with the help of a free tool called Classic Shell.

-Classic Shell brings the Windows 7 style Start menu to Windows 10 without completely disabling the Start menu or Start screen feature of Windows 10, meaning you will have options to access the native Start menu of Windows 10 with a few mouse clicks even after installing Classic Shell Start menu.
+Classic Shell brings the Windows 7 style Start menu to Windows 10 without completely disabling the Start menu or Start screen feature of Windows 10, meaning you will have options to access the native Start menu of Windows 10 with a few clicks even after installing the Classic Shell Start menu.